vipulnaik/diet-exercise-health/notes/best-practices-around-fasting.md

-# Best practices after fast
+# Best practices around fasting

-This document includes some best practices to follow after a fast.
+This document includes some best practices to follow before, during, and after a fast.
 I define a "fast" as being 18 or more hours of not eating, or 10 or more hours of not having my first meal after waking up, or 3 or more hours of a combination of travel, standing activity, or being seated in the sun without food and water since waking up.
 My body seems capable of handling shorter durations without eating.

 In general, the symptom I am trying to avoid is a sore throat, specifically, a sore esophagus.
 Looking at the potential causes